 - Reevaluate customer related statistics and data.

-Business Operations Manager Resume Preparation
+Business Operations Manager Job Description for Resume

 To prepare a resume for the position of business operations manager, the sample job description shown above provides information that can be used in creating the professional experience section of the resume.